-The CEMVN used periodic resource agency webinars at key phases of the SCC planning process during the formulation of project objectives, management measures, and evaluation of alternatives.
+The CEMVN used periodic resource agency webinars at key phases of the SCCL planning process during the formulation of project objectives, management measures, and evaluation of alternatives.

-In a letter dated October 2, 2019, NOAA indicated they were stepping down as a cooperating agency (Appendix A-9).
-Their reasoning was based on the TSP's lack of potential impacts on NOAA trust resources, such as marine mammals, endangered species and essential fish habitat.
+In a letter dated October 2, 2019, NOAA indicated they were stepping down as a cooperating agency (Appendix J: Public Involvement and Scoping).
+Their reasoning was based on the RP's lack of potential impacts on NOAA trust resources, such as marine mammals, endangered species and essential fish habitat.

 Public outreach efforts for the SCCL study began early in the planning process and was done in compliance with 33 CFR § 385.18.
 Due to intense public, political, and media interest in flood risk management in southern Louisiana, public participation is a critical component of the development of this feasibility report.
-Appendix K details the CEMVN's public involvement activities.
+Appendix J Public Involvement and Scoping details the CEMVN's public involvement activities.

-The CEMVN held monthly stakeholder briefs to provide study updates and encourage participation with project activities needed for selection of the TSP.
+The CEMVN held monthly stakeholder briefs to provide study updates and encourage participation with project activities needed for selection of the RP.
 The attendees include congressional delegation, non-Federal sponsor, and stakeholders.
 Communication is key to project success and keeping the study partners apprised of the latest progress.
-The CEMVN initiated the meetings in June of 2019 and would continue throughout the study duration.
+The CEMVN initiated the meetings in June of 2019.
 Some of the topics included takeaways from public meetings, schedule, review, and screening of the alternatives.

-The USFWS provided their Draft Coordination Act Report on October 4, 2019 (Appendix A-7).
+The USFWS provided their Final Coordination Act Report on November 30, 2020 (Appendix A-6: Fish and Wildlife Coordination Act).
 These comments were provided in accordance with the Fish and Wildlife Coordination Act of 1958, as amended.
-They provided the following recommendation to avoid and minimize possible impacts associated with implementation of non-structural measures:
+They provided the following recommendations to avoid and minimize possible impacts associated with implementation of non-structural measures: